highcharts/node-export-server/README.md

 - `--nodeEnv`: The type of Node.js environment (defaults to `production`).
 - `--listenToProcessExits`: Decides whether or not to attach process.exit handlers (defaults to `true`).
 - `--noLogo`: Skip printing the logo on a startup.
 Will be replaced by a simple text (defaults to `false`).
+- `--hardResetPage`: Determines whether the page's content should be reset from scratch, including Highcharts scripts (defaults to `false`).

 # HTTP Server